 Tips for Recovery after Breast Surgery

 Any cosmetic surgery is an emotional experience.
-Breast Surgery procedures, whether they be breast augmentation, breast lift or breast reduction, are no different.
+Breast surgery procedures, whether they be breast augmentation, breast lift or breast reduction, are no different.
 As a result, it is important to know what to expect during all stages of your procedure, from your first consultation to recovery, to your yearly post-surgical reviews.
-In this blog, we discuss what to expect during your Breast Surgery recovery period and the common emotions behind breast surgery.
+In this blog, we discuss what to expect during your breast surgery recovery period and the common emotions behind breast surgery.

 All Surgical Procedures and Experiences are Unique

 It is important to remember that all surgical procedures are unique.
 As a result, your surgical results will also be unique.
 By understanding the variability of results and the healing process, you will feel far less nervous.
 This will also allow you to focus on the positive outcomes during your recovery as well as understand the different emotions you might be feeling.
-However, if you do have any concerns at any stage during your recovery, it is important that you contact your qualified plastic surgeon.
+However, if you do have any concerns at any stage during your recovery, it is important that you contact a qualified plastic surgeon.